-Dr. Chang Wook Han Chief Research Fellow(VP) of LG Display
+Dr. Chang Wook Han Department Leader(Chief Research Fellow) of OLED Device Technology Department of LG Display

 Dr. James Lee

-Deputy Chief Engineer of Guangdong Juhua Printed Display Technology Co., Ltd & TCL Corporate Research
+Deputy Chief Engineer of Advanced Display Technology of TCL Corporate Research

-Opportunities & Challenges of Printing OLED Technology for TV Application
+Title: Printing OLED Technology for TV Application: Opportunities & Challenges

 Vision and Idea about Future Applications